 Simple English definitions for legal terms

-Read a random definition: Lone Pine order
+Read a random definition: breach of the peace

 A contingent guaranty is a promise made by one person to pay a debt or perform a duty if another person fails to do so.
 This type of guaranty only becomes effective if a specific event happens.
 For example, if a person guarantees a loan for someone else, they will only have to pay if the borrower defaults on the loan.
 A guaranty is different from a warranty because it is a promise to pay or do something, it is collateral to the primary obligation, and it must be in writing.